ytaki0801/Kilo-PureLISP/README.md

-# kplisp: Kilo with C version of PureLISP.sh
+# Kilo with C version of PureLISP.sh

 This software is [Kilo](https://github.com/antirez/kilo) with a Pure LISP interpreter, C version of [PureLISP.sh](https://github.com/ytaki0801/PureLISP.sh), including operations of last S-expression evaluating and parenthese matching.